tucs7/WS-MOQA/README.md

 python sampler.py
 ```

 * Note, that the default sampler is set to be simulated annealing.
-If you want to use quantum annealer instead you need a passcode from DWave
+If you want to use quantum annealer instead, first is you need a passcode from DWave

 ```
 https://cloud.dwavesys.com/leap/signup/
 ```

-* When you get the passcode in the sample.py replace
+* Afterwards in the sample.py replace

 ```
 sampler = dimod.samplers.SimulatedAnnealingSampler()